DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is going to be a 3D world creator for Android, in the category of "family fun and creative pastimes", or, to use gaming categories, a "physics sandbox 3D virtual world simulation".

-It's a way to easily knock up fun, interactive spaces and experiences in a 3D virtual world.
-It will be somewhat a cross between Minecraft Creative mode, Playstation Dreams and Second Life.

-The goal is that you can quickly and easily create beautiful or imaginative places and spaces.
-Make a chill-out room with coloured lights and soft-coloured walls.
-Then build your ideal house, then a street of houses, then complete cities.
-You can create a magical tree, then copy that into a magical wood, then multiply that wood into a magical forest.

-Things in this world have physical properties: every house you make can have doors and windows that swing open and shut.
-You can make a windmill whose vanes turn when it's windy.
-You can build a wheeled buggy to jump into, that can roll faster and faster down the street from the top of the hill.
-Make a game of skittles or try to build a tower without it falling over.
+OnexOS is going to be an open Metaverse for Android aimed at regular people, like families.

+You build everything with simple coloured cuboids (cubes, panels) that can have text or images (hypermedia) on them.

+With just these basic starting materials you can build a room, a house, a street, a city.
+Build a photo gallery.
+Create an article or a chat room, or a library of all your best recipes or a warehouse full of 3D objects you want to share.

+These can be set up to be seen by your family or by the public.
+You can set up a family photo gallery, message board or to-do list.

-Everything you make is in a single unbounded world, so you can re-use, re-mash and re-purpose anything, and join each family member's spaces, buildings and games together in new ways, sharing materials or entire constructions.
+Everything we all make in OnexOS is in a single unbounded world shared by all of us, with private family spaces, so we can join all the spaces, creations, media, documents and chats we create together in new ways, sharing materials or entire constructions, re-using, re-mashing and re-purposing anything with anything or anyone anywhere.

+Everything you build stays owned by you, on your own device.
+You get to decide who can see it or who can change it.

+This whole virtual world is simply sewn together by links - like web links or URLs - to each object, house, city, document, chatroom or gallery that we create.

 ### How's it going?